P-and-C NCCT-ICS Questions & Answers

 HCPCS Level II codes are updated every quarter by CMS (Centers for Medicare and Medicaid Services).
 Updates to HCPCS Level II codes are published on the CMS website at the beginning of each new quarter.
 The HCPCS Level II manual, however, is only published once per year.

-User: Stasya*****
+User: Helena*****

-User: Emma*****
+User: Raisa*****

-User: Henry*****
+User: Viktor*****

-User: Kseniya*****
+User: Nadette*****

-User: Aariz*****
+User: Nikel*****

 Features of iPass4sure NCCT-ICS Exam